16 Jan Maintaining Brand Consistency

 Following a few simple guidelines will help you maintain your brand consistency:

 1. Create a style guide.
 A style guide is a set of standards for the writing and design of documents, either for general use or for a specific publication, organization, or field.
 A branding style guide will define what images can be used, how, and in what variations.
 This includes specific design descriptions and color codes for print and digital mediums.
-The size and scope of a style guide depends on the number of assets and the size of the organization.
+The size and scope of a style guide depend on the number of assets and the size of the organization.

-If you’re a start up or smaller organization with a limited set of brand assets, consider using these elements for your brand’s style guide:
+If you’re a startup or smaller organization with a limited set of brand assets, consider using these elements for your brand’s style guide: